microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-output/pulses-triggers.md

 ### Pulse width

-As mentioned in the [Pin events](/learnsystem/pins-tutorial/digital-input/pin-events) section, the pulse width is the time between when a pin input detects a change in logic level and when it changes back to the previous level again.
-Of course, when output the pulse width is set by the delay between writing one logic level and then writing the other.
+As mentioned in the [pin events](/learnsystem/pins-tutorial/digital-input/pin-events) section, the pulse width is the time between when a pin input detects a change in logic level and when it changes back to the previous level again.
+Of course, when writing out a pulse, the pulse width is set by the delay between writing one logic level and then writing the other.
 In the following example, a 20 millisecond pulse is written at pin **A3** after a setting the output to low for 1 second.

 ![20 millisecond pulse high](/static/cp/learn/pins-tutorial/digital-output/pulse-width.jpg)